carrotquest/ios-sdk/README.md

 ```

 ### Open chat from anywhere
-After initialization you can open chat from any place using thix method:
+After initialization you can open chat from any place using this method:
 ```swift
 Dashly.shared.openChat()
 ```